cdapio/cdap/cdap-docs/developers-manual/source/pipelines/developing-plugins/packaging-plugins.rst

 Plugin Presentation
 -------------------
-When a plugin is displayed in the CDAP UI, its properties are represented by widgets in the CDAP Application Studio.
+When a plugin is displayed in the CDAP UI, its properties are represented by widgets in the CDAP Studio.
 Each property of a plugin is represented by default as a textbox in the user interface.
 By including an appropriate plugin widget JSON file, you can customize that presentation to use a different interface, if desired.